Johnnysnipes90/retail-sales-bi-dashboard/README.md

 - All transformations occur in the Python ETL layer
 - Outputs are written to a separate processed dataset

-This ensures:

-- Reproducibility
-- Auditability
-- Metric consistency
-- Protection of source data integrity
+This ensures reproducibility, auditability, metric consistency, and protection of source data integrity.

 ---